China's Real Estate Bubble

 had to build it to qualify for subsidized loans from the Federal Housing

 Administration.
-The J' loans were to be given out for construction only on the
+The J' loans were to be given out for construction only on the side

-in practice by colour.
-Segregation, in other words,
+colour.
+Segregation, in other words, was not

-marked with a D and coloured red.
-The areas marked A,
+a D and coloured red.
+The areas marked A, B or C were

-B or C were mainly white.
-The distinction explains why the practice of giving
+mainly white.
+The distinction explains why the practice of giving whole areas a

-significantly higher interest rates than the people from areas A to C. In the
+interest rates than the people from areas A to C. In the 1950s, one in five

-1950s, one in five black mortgage-borrowers paid 8 per cent or more, whereas
+black mortgage-borrowers paid 8 per cent or more, whereas virtually no whites

-dimension of the Civil Rights struggle.
+Civil Rights struggle.

 Detroit was home to